 (e) on or around a set regular date, as determined by the Commission.

-(5) Where the holder of a receipted ticket wins division 1 in a Set for Life draw and one or more other prizes on the same ticket, none of those prizes are to be paid until after the validation period for that draw.
+(5) Where the holder of a receipted ticket or entry purchased under Part 2 Division 5 of these rules wins division 1 in a Set for Life draw and one or more other prizes on the same ticket or entry, none of those prizes are to be paid until after the validation period for that draw.

 (6) If a division 1 or division 2 winner provides payment details to the Commission that change or require updating, it is the prize winner’s responsibility to ensure that their details are correct and any instalments that cannot be made due to incorrect account details will be held by the Commission until payment can be facilitated.

 [Rule 120 amended: Gazette 3 Mar 2020 p.
-477.]
+477; 6 Nov 2020 p.
+4161.]

 [Part 9 (s.
 121-136) deleted: Gazette 3 Mar 2020 p.
 477.]